redolution/gekkoboot/README.md

-# iplboot
+# gekkoboot

 A utilitarian bootloader for the GameCube

 ## Usage

-iplboot will attempt to load DOLs from the following locations in order:
+gekkoboot will attempt to load DOLs from the following locations in order:
 - USB Gecko in Card Slot B
 - SD Gecko in Card Slot B
 - USB Gecko in Card Slot A